ImagingDataCommons/.github/profile/README.md

 ## About IDC

-The NCI Imaging Data Commons (IDC) is a cloud-based repository of publicly available cancer imaging data, co-located with analysis and exploration tools.
+The [National Cancer Institute Imaging Data Commons (IDC)](https://portal.imaging.datacommons.cancer.gov/) is a cloud-based repository of publicly available cancer imaging data, co-located with analysis and exploration tools.
 As part of the NCI Cancer Research Data Commons (CRDC), IDC provides researchers with:
 * Access to >85 TB of cancer imaging data, including radiology, brightfield, and fluorescence microscopy images
 * Image-derived data such as annotations, segmentations, and quantitative measurements
 * Accompanying clinical data